 These resources are optional and are not included in the six hour estimate for course completion.

-To provide participants with the opportunity to engage in the discussion and debate, we will assign brief, written reflections throughout the course.
+To provide participants with the opportunity to engage in the discussion and debate, we will assign brief, written reflections and responses throughout the course.

 To earn the certificate, participants are required to complete two written reflections (200-250 words) and one written response to another participant’s reflection (100-150 words).
 The written assignments are optional for participants who don’t seek to earn the certificate.